Improving Continuous-variable Quantum Channels with Unitary Averaging

-\textit{Passive unitary averaging on CV systems.-} We will characterise the effect of UA on a channel by considering a two-mode squeezed vacuum states \cite{schumaker1985new, lvovsky2015squeezed}, with one mode fed through the system and the resulting two mode squeezing, purity and entanglement used to characterise the channel.
-This can also be used to derive a general expression for many other states through projective measurement.
-Fig.\ref{cir} represents the circuit we will be considering.
+\textit{Passive unitary averaging on CV systems.-} We will model the effect of UA on a CV system by considering a two-mode squeezed vacuum state \cite{schumaker1985new, lvovsky2015squeezed}, with one mode fed through the noisy channel which is then characterised by the output squeezing, purity and entanglement.
+The two mode squeezed vacuum was chosen as it can be used to derive a general expression for many other states through projective measurement.
+Fig.\ref{cir} shows the circuit we will be considering.
 We direct one mode of the two-mode squeezed vacuum state into the interferometer, while leaving the other mode free.
-The encoding and decoding interferometers consists of $50:50$ beamsplitters implementing a Hadamard transform to evenly mix the input mode and vacuum modes.
+The encode and decode transformations consist of $50:50$ beamsplitters implementing a Hadamard transform to evenly mix all modes together.
 Finally, the $(n-1)$ output modes are heralded in the vacuum leaving the signal to be output through the final, undetected mode.